Frank Lampard: Personal life

 Lampard was born in Romford, London; he has two sisters, Natalie and Claire.
 He attended Brentwood School between 1989 and 1994, finishing with eleven GCSEs, including an A* in Latin.

 Lampard belongs to a family of footballers; his father is Frank Lampard, Sr., the former West Ham United player and assistant manager who was still associated with the club when Lampard junior was playing for them.
 Lampard's uncle is Harry Redknapp and his cousin is Redknapp's son Jamie Redknapp.
-His mother Pat, a librarian, died in April 2008 aged 58 as a result of pneumonia.
+His mother Pat (whose twin sister, Sandra, is the wife of Harry Redknapp and mother of Jamie Redknapp), a librarian, died in April 2008 aged 58 as a result of pneumonia.

 Lampard is a Christian, and credits his faith for helping him cope with the death of his mother.

 Lampard is a supporter of the Conservative Party and was rumoured to be running as a candidate for Kensington upon Malcolm Rifkind's retirement at the 2015 general election.
 He subsequently denied that he was running to be an MP.

 He was appointed an Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours.
 Lampard published his autobiography, Totally Frank, in 2006.
 He has written a series of children's novels, inspired by his mother and children, related to football.

 Lampard formerly owned The Pig's Ear, Chelsea's oldest pub, with his father.
 They sold the business in 2018, and his father then took over the Grade II Nightingale pub in Wanstead in 2019.
 Lampard has retained the ownership of the freehold at the Old Church Street, Chelsea property.

 Lampard has had a troubled relationship with his boyhood club West Ham United where he was seen by some fans as a product of nepotism.
 He claims that he often received negative taunts about his weight, and that during a match as an 18-year-old when he broke his leg in play, he heard cheers from fans.
 Following his transfer to Chelsea, Lampard turned against his former club and has since stated: "I remember when Joe Cole first came to Chelsea he would turn away in disappointment if West Ham lost.
 I would smile.
 That's how deeply I felt.
 I wanted West Ham to lose.
 Now I don't even look for their results."
 Later in his career, Lampard adopted a more mature attitude towards his former club saying that he had complete respect for the club and thanking Harry Redknapp and Tony Carr for the influence at the start of his career.